Preole/bbm/README.md

 ### Remove the syntax BlockStop ###

 The syntax "BlockStop" has been removed.
-This functionality can be replaced by the Comment syntax, which now occupy a spot in the abstract syntax tree instead of simply being omitted.
+This functionality can be replaced by the Comment syntax, which now occupy a spot in the abstract syntax tree.

 ```
 1. One